 With social media sentiment analysis, you can monitor the overall sentiment associated with your brand.
 Being present on social media is not going to cut the deal for your brand.
 You have to know the user sentiment too.

 After all, your brand image can either help you expand your audience base or do the opposite.
-With access to the insights on your online sentiment analysis, you are well equipped to steer conversations in favor of your brand.
+With access to the insights on your online sentiment analysis, you are well equipped to steer conversations in favour of your brand.

 Steer Clear of PR Crises